big-data-processor/bdp-document/source/fundamentals/concepts.rst

 - **Plain users**, including normal users and power users, can create Project, execute Tasks, and manage DataFile and Result records.
 - **Developers**, including task builders and task managers, can operate what a plain user can do.
 Additionally, a developer can construct Packages by defining Tasks and workflows.
-- **Administrators** can manage user priviledges and do all the above mentioned actions.
-An administrator can see and edit all projects and packages with full priviledges.
+- **Administrators** can manage user privileges and do all the above mentioned actions.
+An administrator can see and edit all projects and packages with full privileges.

-BDP provides basic user priviledges for the above user roles.
+BDP provides basic user privileges for the above user roles.
 Please see the administration sections.

 User Operation Scheme